Master’s in Cybersecurity Programs

 Is it worth doing a master's in cybersecurity?

-Cybersecurity offers one of the fastest-growing, highest-paying careers available to modern workers.
-Professionals often need master's degrees to compete for the most lucrative jobs in cybersecurity.
+Cybersecurity offers one of the fastest-growing, highest-paying careers available.
+Professionals may need master's degrees to compete for the most lucrative cybersecurity jobs.

-How much does a master's in cybersecurity make?
+How much does an MS in cybersecurity graduate make?